TodePond/TodePondDotCom/wikiblogarden/my-name/todepond/readme.md

 ## Todepond

-At some point this year, I stopped capitalising the P. Especially here on [Todepond dot com](/).
+At some point last year, I stopped capitalising the 'P'.
+Especially here on [Todepond dot com](/).

 ## todepond

-I even started leaving the T as lower case. its the beginning of a calm descent into chaos
+I started leaving the 'T' as lower case too. its the beginning of a calm descent into chaos

 ## what i learned